Alloway Walk

 Robert Burns Birthplace Museum image

-Back to the main road and about 1 mile further on, you come to Alloway village centre with the Robert Burns Cottage.
+Back to the main road and about half of a mile further on, you come to Alloway village centre with the Robert Burns Cottage.
 The cottage is a good museum showing living conditions in Scotland during the 1700s.

 Robert Burns Cottage image